biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 FreeBayes needs the reference sequence in the `FASTA` format.
 In this section of the course we are going to use the same chromosome 10 sequence extracted from the *Oryza_sativa* (rice) genome that we used for the alignment section of the course.

 #### **Using FreeBayes**
-To run Freebayes you need to specify the ploidy of the genome being analysed, the FASTA reference sequence used for the alignment and the analhysis-ready BAM generated in the first section of the course.
+To run Freebayes you need to specify the ploidy of the genome being analysed, the FASTA reference sequence used for the alignment and the analysis-ready BAM generated in the first section of the course.
 Once you have this information you are prepared to run Freebayes, for this, go to the directory where the program is going to be run:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/vcalling